 Yes.
 However, you cannot receive any personal benefit from the donation.

-If you have a product, service, or other item that you would like to donate to FEE, you may donate it as a Gift in Kind.
+If you have a product, service, or other item that you would like to donate to FEE, you may donate it as an in-kind gift.
 Non-cash gift examples are airline tickets, food and beverages, books, design and printing services, advertising space, etc. Additionally, vehicles may also be donated depending on the specific circumstances, such as the vehicle's location and operational status.

-Gifts in kind to FEE are tax deductible under state and federal laws.
-The Foundation will send you a gift receipt acknowledging your contribution of goods or services.
-You will determine the dollar value of your in-kind donation.
+Gifts in kind to FEE are typically tax deductible under state and federal laws and, in most circumstances, you will determine the dollar value of your in-kind donation.
 Please call Richard Lorenc at 404-554-9980 or email him at [email protected] today to discuss your in-kind gift.

 Invest in Freedom’s Next Generation through a bequest or planned gift to the Foundation for Economic Education.
 Through this type of support, you will become a member of the Leonard E. Read Legacy Society, and will be investing in the future of freedom.